Russian shelling kills six in east Ukrainian town - emergency service | Law-Order

 - Ukraine

-Six people were killed in Russian shelling of the town of Toretsk in the Donetsk region of eastern Ukraine on Monday, the State Emergency Service said.
+A Russian shell smashed into a two-storey building in the eastern Ukrainian town of Toretsk on Monday, killing six civilians who were sheltering there, the State Emergency Service said.

-Rescuers retrieved five bodies from the rubble of a two-story house and another person died in hospital, it said on Facebook.
-Russia, which invaded Ukraine in what it calls a special military operation, denies deliberately targeting civilians.
+It said on Facebook that rescuers found five bodies in the rubble and pulled three people out alive, but one later died in hospital.
+"The town of Toretsk was under fire today from early in this morning.
+A two-storey building sheltering people was destroyed as a shell slammed into it," the State Emergency Service said.

+It posted photographs on its Facebook page of rescue workers digging through rubble and what was left of the devastated building, and said the search for survivors had been abandoned.
+Reuters could not immediately check details of the report independently.
+Russia, which invaded Ukraine on Feb.
+24, denies deliberately targeting civilians but cities have been flattened and millions have fled the fighting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)